-To what extent does your developing knowledge of difference tones affect your auditory experience?
-We may suppose that the experience prior to training is different from the experience after training, without necessarily supposing (as in the previous paragraph) that our experience always marches in step with our judgments about it.
+It is not unreasonable, of course, to suppose that a developing knowledge of difference tones may affect one's auditory experience to some extent.
+One may accept the view that auditory experience prior to training is different than auditory experience after training without necessarily supposing (as in the previous paragraph) that our experience always marches in step with our judgments about it.

-Listening to the second stimulus, g3+d4, I find myself feeling that the difference tone is a bit higher than the g2, but that the g2 is a closer match than the next higher pitched option.
-I am tempted to suggest that the presence of the higher tones creates a context in which the auditory sensation of the g2 difference tone is higher in pitch that of the g2 sounded alone.
-On reflection, however, that thought strikes me as strange.
-The "g2" difference tone of course doesn't exist apart from the generating tones.
-It is not some independent thing to be "affected" by them.
-Perhaps rather than saying that the pitch of the difference tone is raised by the presence of the other tones, it would be better simply to say that the pitch of the difference tone is a bit higher than that of g2?
+(iii.)
+Finally, let me share with you an unresolved confusion I have about my own experience.
+Listening to the second stimulus, g3+d4, I find myself feeling that the difference tone is a bit higher than the "correct" g2, although the g2 is a closer match than the next higher pitched option.
+This impression has survived repeated presentations of the stimuli.
+At first I was tempted to think that the presence of the higher tones might create a context in which the auditory sensation of the g2 difference tone is higher in pitch than a g2 sounded alone.
+But of course the "g2" difference tone does not exist apart from the generating tones.
+It is not some independent thing to be affected by them.
+Perhaps, then, rather than saying that the pitch of the difference tone is raised by the presence of the other tones, it would be better simply to say that the pitch of the difference tone is a bit higher than that of g2?
 But consider this sound: g3+d4(+g2), which is the g3 and the d4, with a bit of g2 added as a third generating tone.
-It doesn't seem as though my auditory experience contains both the true g2 and the difference tone, heard separately, at a slightly higher pitch, or that it contains any roughness or "beats" of the sort one would expect listening to two tones of slightly different frequency played together.
-Maybe the g2 is slightly shifted upward in your experience to match the pitch of the difference tone?
-Maybe the difference tone is lowered by the addition of the g2, or the two are fused into an intermediate tone?
-Or perhaps my introspective judgment that the difference tone is slightly higher in pitch than g2 is erroneous?
+It doesn't seem as though my auditory experience contains both the true g2 and the difference tone, heard separately, or that it contains any roughness of the sort one would expect listening to two tones of slightly different frequency played together.
+Maybe the g2 is shifted slightly upward in my experience to match the difference tone or the difference tone is shifted slightly downward to the g2?
+Or maybe, despite the repeated attempts and my subjective feeling of confidence, my introspective judgment about that difference tone is simply erroneous?

 Titchener's Training, Part Three